Owner Frequently Asked Questions

 How much is the leasing fee?

-Our leasing fee is one-half of one month’s rent.
+Our leasing fee is one-half of one month’s rent, with a $1,500 minimum fee.
 We only charge this fee when we need to find a new tenant to rent the premises.
 We absorb all advertising and Internet marketing expenses.

 How much is your lease renewal fee?